ClojureBridge/organizing/Hosting-venue-questions.md

 * If there are snacks/drinks at the office, are these available to people at the workshop?

 ### Cleanup
+* Where are trash receptacles?
-* Where are space compost/trash/recycle bags located?
+* Where are compost/trash/recycle bags located?
 * Where should filled compost/trash/recycle bags be put?
 * Do they have any specific cleanup/composting requirements?
 * Do we need to wipe down all tables or just handle the trash and put tables back where they were before the event?